mikhael-oo/Photos-and-Tours/README.md

 ### To run the system, use main.py in the directory Plan_touring with the following arguments:
         $ python3 main.py ../osm

+### By running main.py, the outputs are available in Plan_touring directory:
+        bnb_map.html
+        planned_route.html

 ### Contributer :
         Jeongwoon Suh (301313489)